- Minnesota Family Investment Program (MFIP) - A monthly cash grant for low-income families and pregnant women.

 - General Assistance (GA) - An interim monthly cash grant for single or married adults who are unable to work for at least 45 days but plan to return to work or receive benefits from another state or federal program.

-- Group Residential Housing (GRH) - a monthly payment used to pay room and board for those unable to live on their own due to age or a disability.
+- Housing Support - a monthly payment used to pay room and board for those unable to live on their own due to age or a disability.

 - Visit any of four Washington County office locations between 8 am and 11 am.
 Monday through Friday.

 - Complete a Combined Application Form (PDF) ahead of time or ask for one when you are in the office.

 - Apply at MNBenefits and submit your application electronically.

 The cash program does require an interview.
 MFIP and DWP interviews need to be completed in one of Washington County's four service centers.
 The interview for MSA and GA can be done in person at one of the offices or can be done over the phone.